 This makes trading interesting.
 Things become very relative and subjective based on what and how you are looking at things.

-However, I think we do need to be able to establish objective truths about what is going on in the market.
-If we just have the mindset that everything is relative in trading, then we can't have confidence or expectations while trading.
-Without some objective reasoning that certain things are going on, how could we be confident enough to put our hard-earned money on the line?
+We need to be able to establish objective truths about what is going on in the market.
+If we have the mindset that everything is relative, then we can't have confidence or expectations while trading.
+Without any objective reasoning, how can we be confident enough to put our hard-earned money on the line?

 Here is what I propose as a solution to this situation: